 Let’s start with the most obvious thing: the Cheltenham Festival involves 28 races being run across four days at Prestbury Park, whereas the Grand National is just one race.
 What a lot of people that aren’t all that interested in horse racing as a sport don’t realise is that the Grand National comes at the end of a three-day mini-Festival on Merseyside, but they don’t realise because the other two days just don’t enter the public consciousness in the same way that the National itself does.
 Yes, the Daily Mail and other tabloids will rock up on Ladies’ Day to sneer at the racegoers out to have a good time, but they don’t necessarily associate that with the racing.

 The Cheltenham Festival sees four days of top-class racing take place, culminating in the Gold Cup but with plenty of other excellent races before then to keep the punters interested.
 In terms of sheer entertainment value alone you’d have to say that the Festival takes the biscuit.
 The Champion Hurdle, Queen Mother Champion Chase, Coral Cup and Stayers’ Hurdle would all sit near the top of any list looking at the best jump races to take place during the year, so that alone means that it asks serious questions of the Grand National in the chase to find out which meeting is bigger.

 Racing Enthusiasts Probably Prefer Cheltenham

 There are eleven Grade 1 races run during the Grand National festival of racing, which is impressive considering that it is run over one day less than the Cheltenham Festival.
-Yet when it comes to the main event itself, the Grand National is ‘only’ a Grade 3 race that means true racing enthusiasts don’t have as much respect for it as races higher up the pecking order.
+Yet when it comes to the main event itself, the Grand National is ‘only’ a Premier Handicap race that means true racing enthusiasts don’t have as much respect for it as races higher up the pecking order.